 Instructors must securely store the recordings and destroy them at the end of the semester.
 All Zoom cloud recordings are automatically uploaded to Kaltura, which provides unlimited storage.
 Detailed instructions for accessing Zoom recordings in Kaltura are available.
 It is also possible to edit, embed, and share all of the class Zoom cloud recordings from Kaltura.

 Recording Work Created by Others

 Instructors may make video clips of short portions of DVDs and Blu-Rays to provide for in-class or out-of-class viewing.
+Instructors can also create clips using Kaltura Capture.
 The Kaltura Knowledge Center has instructions for creating these clips in Kaltura.
 Instructors are encouraged to rely on licensed video already provided by the Penn State University Libraries for out-of-class viewing.
 The Libraries also have subscriptions to a significant set of streaming audio options for Penn State users.
 Please contact your liaison librarian or the Libraries’ Music & Media Center for help determining if the audio or video content needed for teaching is available through the Libraries.
 If it is not, the Libraries may be able to purchase streaming access for additional media.